flexion/ef-cms/docs/entities/entity-validation.md

 - Requires us to have all entities in varied combinations being tested.
 Anything not within the tested examples will slip through the cracks.
 - Does not solve the problem of forgetting to update migration scripts as what if we forget to add more test cases to the contract tests?

-## Utility to validate the whole database or a portion of the database
+## (Yes) Utility to validate the whole database or a portion of the database
 Strategy: Create individual scripts or processes that allows a devloper to scan a database and run all entities through validation to see what is and is not valid.

 Pros